-Dry eye disease is a common condition wherein the eyes are unable to remain wet.
+Dry eye disease occurs when the eyes are unable to remain wet.
 This can cause the eyes to feel uncomfortable and may result in vision problems.
-Currently, there is no permanent cure for dry eye, but there are a number of options to manage and reduce the symptoms.
+Currently, there is no permanent cure for dry eye.

 According to the American Academy of Ophthalmology (AAO), dry eye is more common in older adults and affects roughly 4.88 million people aged 50 years and older in the United States.
 Of these, over 3.2 million are females, and 1.68 million are males.